Berti Vogts: International career

 Vogts played nine international boys' games for West Germany, made three appearances for the under 23s team, and has 96 senior caps, making him one of Germany's most capped players.
 He was captain for twenty of the senior games, scored one international goal and was also a member of the Germany national team that won the 1974 World Cup.

 Nicknamed "Der Terrier" for always fighting for every ball as if it were his last, Vogts was a big favourite with his home crowd.
-Vogts famously marked, and subdued, Johan Cruyff, in the final of the 1974 World Cup in Munich, West Germany, won by West Germany 2–1.
+Vogts famously marked, and subdued, Johan Cruyff, in the final of the 1974 World Cup in Munich, won by West Germany 2–1.

-During the match between West Germany and Austria on 21 June 1978, in the second round of the 1978 FIFA World Cup, he scored an own goal, allowing Austria to beat West Germany for the first time in 47 years, and preventing West Germany from moving on to the next round.
-In Austria, this match is fondly known as the Miracle of Córdoba.
+During the match between West Germany and Austria on 21 June 1978, in the second round of the 1978 FIFA World Cup, Vogts scored an own goal.
+Austria went on to win the match 3-2 and prevented West Germany from advancing in the competition.
+The match is fondly known in Austria as the Miracle of Córdoba, as it was their first victory against West Germany for 47 years.